SleoNiiX/SleoNiiX/README.md

 # 👋 Hi, I'm Anthony (SleoNiiX)

-🇫🇷 first-year Computer Science student • Curious explorer
+🎓 First-year Computer Science student • Curious explorer • 🇫🇷 French
 Learning by doing, breaking, fixing, and customizing.

-💻 Mostly working with Java
+💻 Mostly working with **Java**
 🎮 Into gaming, anime, sport, and nature

-🧪 Currently experimenting with Hyprland and Linux customization
+🧪 Currently experimenting with **Hyprland** and Linux customization

 ---